 The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

-Church of St.-Johannes-Kirche
+St.-Johannes-Kirche

 Summer landscapes of the city

-Liechtensteinklamm gorge
+Liechtensteinklamm Gorge

-St. Johann’s trails (total length of about 45 km) are of low difficulty, since they start from the fairly gentle wooded slopes of the mountains Hochglocker (1,588 m) and Schlaichkogel (1,421 m) in the west and Sonntagskogel (1,850 m ) in the East.
-However, one should not forget that when considering the sports possibilities of the city, one should keep in mind all 860 km of slopes and 270 lifts of the Sportwelt Amade and Salzburger Sportwelt regions, which are accessed by a whole network of buses and intermediate ski stations.
+The St.Johann trails (total length about 45 km) are not very difficult, as they start from the fairly gentle forested slopes of the Hochglockner (1,588 m) and Schleichkogel (1,421 m) mountains in the west and the Sonntagskogel (1,850 m) in the east.
+However, one should not forget that when considering the city’s sports opportunities, one should keep in mind all 860 km of slopes and 270 lifts of the Sportwelt Amade and Salzburger Sportwelt areas, access to which is provided by a whole network of buses and intermediate ski stations.

-The ghost village on Gernkogel mountain
+The Ghost Village on Mount Gernkogel

 Alpine skiing